UCLA Bruins football: California

+Stanford

+The West Coast in-state rivals have spent much of their respective athletics histories as members of the same conference; first the Pacific Coast Conference from 1925 to 1958 followed by the various predecessors of the modern day Pac-12 Conference from 1959 to 2023.
+The teams met annually from 1946 to 2023 without interruption.
+The rivalry has seen its fair share of excitement throughout its history, but reached its peak in the 21st century when both teams were consistently ranked in the top 25 and had numerous competitive games against each other.
+With the collapse of the Pac-12 following the 2023 season, which resulted in Stanford leaving to join the Atlantic Coast Conference (ACC) and UCLA accepting an invitation to join the Big Ten Conference, the annual series between the Cardinal and Bruins was put on hiatus.
+As of August 2025, there are no plans for the schools to meet again on the football field.

 USC

 UCLA's rivalry with USC is unusual in that they are one of a few pairs of Division I FBS programs that share a major city.
 Both are within the Los Angeles city limits, approximately 10 mi apart.
 Until 1982, the two schools also shared the same stadium: the Los Angeles Memorial Coliseum.

 The crosstown rivals play each year for city bragging rights and the Victory Bell, and (historically) often for the right to go to the Rose Bowl.
 USC leads the all-time series (2 Southern Cal victories vacated by the NCAA).